tsbohc/hori-hori/readme.md

 ```bash
 Here is a nice black: "{% {{colo}_black} %}"
 ```
-With the above context will be render to:
+With the above context will be rendered to:
 ```bash
 Here is a nice black: "#000000"
 ```